 (b) the number and types of injuries to persons at or near the facility, other than minor injuries not requiring treatment or requiring treatment only in the nature of first aid.

+[Regulation 53 amended in Gazette 30 Dec 2011 p.
+5549-50.]

 54. Interference with accident sites

-(1) A person must not interfere with a site at or near a facility if, before the completion of the inspection of the site by an OHS inspector, there was —
+(1) A person must not interfere with a site at or near a facility if, before the completion of the inspection of the site by an inspector, there was —

 (a) an accident causing the death of, or serious personal injury to, a person; or